mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

                 )](#specialism-in-making-not-playtesting-this-can-be-brief)
             -   [Expressions of identity in variations in approaches to playtesting](#expressions-of-identity-in-variations-in-approaches-to-playtesting)
-        -   [Interventions to accelerate and facilitate the process of repertoire blending](#interventions-to-accelerate-and-facilitate-the-process-of-repertoire-blending)
             -   [The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
+    -   [Part Three : Synthesis & contributions to the field = EDITING
+        DOWN OR
+        MOVING](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving)
         -   [Implications for design & a contribution proposal](#implications-for-design-a-contribution-proposal)
             -   [Designing for shifting forms of agency](#designing-for-shifting-forms-of-agency)
         -   [Metaphors as a way to communication dimensions of agency design concerns](#metaphors-as-a-way-to-communication-dimensions-of-agency-design-concerns)